The Vittoriale degli Italiani, monument by d'Annunzio

 The Vittoriale degli Italiani

-The D'Annunzio House Museum was bought by the poet for 130,000 lire from Heinrich Thode, a German art scholar who was expelled from Italy in 1918 and forced to sell his house full of relics, memorabilia, books and works of art.
+The House-Museum of Gabriele d’Annunzio was purchased by the poet for 130,000 lire from Heinrich Thode, a refined German art scholar expelled from Italy in 1918.
+Thode was forced to sell his villa, rich in works of art, rare books, and collectibles, which d’Annunzio transformed into a true monument to himself and to the Italian heroic ideal.

 The Entrance